 No “Safety Valve” for Xarelto

 For all its faults, there is a reason why Warfarin persisted in the marketplace for over 50 years: it’s effective, inexpensive, relatively low risk, and there’s a “safety valve.”
-Additionally, another important benefit of Warfarin is that if a patient started uncontrollably bleeding – a risk with any blood thinning or anti-clotting medication – an antidote exists.
+Another important benefit of Warfarin is that if a patient starts uncontrollably bleeding – a risk with any blood-thinning or anti-clotting medication – an antidote exists.
 As previously stated, Warfarin interferes with vitamin K. For example, if someone started excessively bleeding from Warfarin, an injection of vitamin K would stabilize the situation.
 However, no “safety valve” exists for Xarelto, which works on “Factor Xa.”

 How Many People Died from Using Xarelto?